Accelerate your compliance programs and see how they impact your risk posture.

 What are the Four Factors of a HIPAA Breach Risk Assessment?

-To assure HIPAA compliance, breach risk assessments must include four factors to determine whether unsecured PHI follows the HIPAA privacy rule.
+To ensure HIPAA compliance, breach risk assessments must include four factors to determine whether unsecured PHI follows the HIPAA privacy rule.
 These are:

 - What kind of PHI was involved and what is the extent of its use?